ssjaryan/DS210-Final-Project/README.md

 # DS210-Final-Project

-# Actors and Movies Graph Analysis - A Personal Project
+# Actors and Movies Graph Analysis - Six Degrees of Separation

 ## Why This Project